CZ-NIC/knot-resolver/modules/policy/README.rst

 .. py:data:: DEBUG_CACHE_MISS

-   Enable extra verbose logging but print logs only for requests which required information which was not available locally (i.e. requests which forced resolver to communicate over network).
-Intended usage is for debugging problems with remote servers.
+   Enable extra verbose logging but print logs only for requests which required information that wasn't available locally (i.e. requests which forced resolver to communicate over network).
+The intended usage is to debug issues with remote servers.
 This action typically produces less logs than :func:`policy.DEBUG_ALWAYS` but all caveats from :func:`policy.DEBUG_IF` apply as well.

    .. code-block:: lua